 - the SSB is not completely contained in the active BWP of the UE

+- for UE supporting [NeedForGap-InfoNR-R18] for inter-frequency measurement,

+- An inter-frequency SSB measurement is defined as measurement without gap if

+- the UE indicates ‘no-gap’ via NeedForGap-InfoNR and the UE indicates ‘[nogap-nointerruption]’ or [nogap-intrruption] via [NeedForGap-InfoNR-R18] for the inter-frequency measurement

+- the SSB is not completely contained in the active BWP of the UE

+When UE indicate [no-gap-with-interruption], the interruption requirement during inter-frequency measurement without gap is defined in [clause 8.2.2.2.X].
+No interruption is allowed for UE during inter-frequency measurement without gap when

+- the UE indicates [no-gap-no-interruption], or

+- inter-frequency SMTC is partially or fully overlapping with measurement gaps for UE indicating [no-gap-with-interruption, or

+- the SSB is completely contained in the active BWP of the UE.

+During inter-frequency SSB based measurements without gap, UE may cause scheduling restriction as specified in clause 9.3.9.4.

+- An inter-frequency SSB measurement is defined as measurement with gap if

+- the UE indicates ‘gap’ via NeedForGap-InfoNR for the inter-frequency measurement.

 SSB based measurements are configured along with a measurement timing configuration (SMTC) per carrier, which provides periodicity, duration and offset information on a window of up to 5ms where the measurements on the configured inter-frequency carrier are to be performed.
 For inter-frequency connected mode measurements, one measurement window periodicity may be configured per inter-frequency measurement object.

 When measurement gaps are needed, the UE is not expected to detect SSB and measure RSSI of RSRQ on an inter-frequency measurement object which start earlier than the gap starting time + switching time, nor detect SSB and measure RSSI of RSRQ which ends later than the gap end – switching time.
 When the inter-frequency cells are in FR2 and the per-FR gap is configured to the UE in EN-DC, SA NR, NE-DC and NR-DC, or the serving cells are in FR2, the inter-frequency cells are in FR2 and the per-UE gap is configured to the UE in SA NR and NR-DC, the switching time is 0.25ms.
 Otherwise the switching time is 0.5ms.